Mathbiomed/noiseRPA/README.md

 ## Overview

 This repository contains all MATLAB codes used to generate the figures in the manuscript, "Toward Single-Cell Control: Noise-Robust Perfect Adaptation in Biomolecular Systems".
 The codes are written in **MATLAB R2024a**.
+Pre-simulated results, named 'noiseRPA.zip', can be found in realease v1.0.

 ---